 William Wallace PYLES, my 2nd great grandfather, was the third of five children born to John PYLES/PILES and Rebecca Poole PYLES/PILES.
 He was born about 1837 in Montgomery County, Maryland, and he went by Wallace.

 Wallace was minimally educated.
 He was listed as a farmer on every census he appears in, including 1850 when he was only 13 years old.
 At 22, he married Emeline PRICE.
-Over the next 14 years, they had eight children, one of which was my great-grandmother, Sarah Rebecca PYLES PRICE.
+Over the next 14 years, they had eight or nine children, one of which was my great-grandmother, Sarah Rebecca PYLES PRICE.

 In the 1860 and 1870 census records, Wallace is living within about 10 miles of his parents, either in the Medley’s district or the Clarksburg district of Montgomery County.
 His personal and real estate value increased considerably between 1860 and 1870, too.
 According to an article in the Montgomery Sentinel newspaper, Wallace was ‘a highly respected citizen of the county.’